alex-bellon/wikipedia/README.md

 ## Internet
 - [Book of Mozilla](https://en.wikipedia.org/wiki/The_Book_of_Mozilla) - a computer Easter egg found in the Netscape and Mozilla series of web browsers.
 - [Chum Box](https://en.wikipedia.org/wiki/Chum_box) - A chum box (or chumbucket) is a form of online advertising that uses a grid of thumbnails and captions to drive traffic to other sites and webpages.
+- [Considered harmful](https://en.wikipedia.org/wiki/Considered_harmful) - a part of a phrasal template "X considered harmful".
+As of 2009, its snowclones have been used in the titles of at least 65 critical essays in computer science and related disciplines.
+Its use in this context originated with a 1968 letter by Edsger Dijkstra published as "Go To Statement Considered Harmful".
 - [Email storm](https://en.wikipedia.org/wiki/Email_storm) - a sudden spike of "reply all" messages on an email distribution list, usually caused by a controversial or misdirected message.
 - [Eternal September](https://en.wikipedia.org/wiki/Eternal_September) - is Usenet slang for a period beginning in September 1993, the month that Internet service provider America Online (AOL) began offering Usenet access to its many users, overwhelming the existing culture for online forums.
 - [Google's ideological echo chamber](https://en.wikipedia.org/wiki/Google's_Ideological_Echo_Chamber) - commonly referred to as the Google memo, is an internal memo, dated July 2017, by United States-based Google engineer James Damore about Google's culture and diversity policies
 - [Monkey selfie copyright dispute](https://en.wikipedia.org/wiki/Monkey_selfie_copyright_dispute) - a series of disputes about the copyright status of selfies taken by Celebes crested macaques using equipment belonging to the British nature photographer David Slater.
 - [Sealioning](https://en.wikipedia.org/wiki/Sealioning) - a type of trolling or harassment that consists of pursuing people with persistent requests for evidence or repeated questions, while maintaining a pretense of civility and sincerity.
+- [Series of tubes](https://en.wikipedia.org/wiki/Series_of_tubes) - a phrase used originally as an analogy by then-United States Senator Ted Stevens (R-Alaska) to describe the Internet in the context of opposing network neutrality.

 ## Language